 This way of thinking can help you to better understand the way your significant other loves or to look at a family member you've never seen eye to eye with in a different light.

 So if you care for someone, sit down with them and ask them why they think, act or react a certain way about something before getting upset with them.
-You'll be surprised how much you learn about other people and yourself in the process.
+You'll be surprised how much you learn about other people and yourself in the process if you really listen.